2013 Half Dollar Value (2026 Guide): Errors List, “P”, “S” & “D” Mint Mark Worth

 4. Lamination Errors

-Where to Sell Your 2013 Half Dollar?
+Where To Sell Your 2013 Half Dollar?

 Check out now: Best Places To Sell Coins Online (Pros & Cons)

-FAQ About The 2013 Half Dollar
+FAQ About The 2013 Half Dollar Value

 1. How much is a 2013 Kennedy half dollar worth today?